How To Set Up DCA On BONKbot

 Here’s an optional step, this one is totally up to you.

-You may want to periodically review your DCA strategy to ensure it still aligns with your financial goals.
+Periodically review your DCA strategy to ensure it still aligns with your financial goals i.e. reduce or increase your DCA amount, or the frequency of your investment.

 Drawbacks Of DCA